bufferapp/android-guidelines/project_style_guidelines.md

 	UserFragment, SignUpActivity, RateAppDialog, PushNotificationServer, NumberView

 We use UpperCamelCase as this helps to seperate the words used to create the name, making it easier to read.
 Naming classes to end with the framework component makes it super clear as to what the class is used for.
-For example, if you're looking to make changes to the RegistrationDialog then this naming convention makes it super easy to locate.
+For example, if you're looking to make changes to the RegistrationDialog then this naming convention makes it really easy to locate that class.

 ####1.2.1 Resource Files